 1.2.3.1.
 If during any of the tests a criteria emissions limit is exceeded, the vehicle shall be rejected.

 1.2.3.2.
-Depending on the vehicle type, the manufacturer shall declare as applicable the total cycle value of the CO2 mass emission, the electric energy consumption, fuel consumption for NOVC-FCHVs as well as PER and AER according to Table A6/1.
+Depending on the vehicle type, the manufacturer shall declare as applicable the total cycle value of the CO2 mass emission, fuel efficiency, the electric energy consumption, fuel consumption, fuel efficiency as well as PER and AER according to Table A6/1.

 1.2.3.3.
+For Level 1A

 The declared value of the electric energy consumption for OVC-HEVs under charge-depleting operating condition shall not be determined according to Figure A6/1.
 It shall be taken as the type approval value if the declared CO2 value is accepted as the approval value.
 If that is not the case, the measured value of electric energy consumption shall be taken as the type approval value.
 Evidence of a correlation between declared CO2 mass emission and electric energy consumption shall be submitted to the responsible authority in advance, if applicable.

+For Level 1B

+The declared value of the fuel efficiency for OVC-HEVs under charge-depleting operating condition shall not be determined according to Figure A6/1.
+It shall be taken as the type approval value if the declared electric energy consumption value is accepted as the approval value.
+If that is not the case, the measured value of fuel efficiency shall be taken as the type approval value.
+Evidence of a correlation between declared fuel efficiency and electric energy consumption shall be submitted to the responsible authority in advance, if applicable.

 1.2.3.4.
 If after the first test all criteria in row 1 of the applicable Table A6/2 are fulfilled, all values declared by the manufacturer shall be accepted as the type approval value.
 If any one of the criteria in row 1 of the applicable Table A6/2 is not fulfilled, a second test shall be performed with the same vehicle.